 Swift/BIC code: IDB LILITXXX

-This transfer should be addressed to Hebrew University’s Rothberg International School and include the student’s name and student number.
+This transfer should be addressed to the Hebrew University of Jerusalem and include the student’s name and student number.
 Bring a copy of this transaction to financial registration in Jerusalem.

 Please note: If the university receives an amount less than what is owed due to bank fees, the student will be charged the balance.

 - Payment by mail: To pay by mail, please send a check or money order made payable to Hebrew University.
 Please do not send cash!
 You can address your payment to: